mrkajetanp/workload-processor/README.md

   adb_port: 5037
 ```

+Additionally, the following things can be configured in the same way:
+* important tasks for each workload to be selected in analysis

+Consult wp/config_default.yaml for the complete set of overrideable options.

 ### Entry points

 The main entry point to the project is through the command line (installed as `workload-processor` into the Lisa PATH using the instructions above).